-Gabriel Chaile
+Gabriel Chaile: Archaeology of Memory

-1 April - 13 September 2026
+1 April - 6 September 2026

 Free

 The 2026 Whitechapel Gallery annual commission is by the Argentinian and Lisbon-based artist Gabriel Chaile (b.
 1985, San Miguel de Tucumán, Argentina).
 The commission marks Chaile's first major London institutional solo show following his shortlisting for the Fourth Plinth (2024) and an earlier presentation at Studio Voltaire (2023).